-An easy ground cover to grow, bugleweed will grow in sun or part shade, and it is not fussy about soil so long as the drainage is good.
+An easy ground cover to grow, bugleweed grows in sun or part shade, and it's not fussy about soil so long as the drainage is good.

-Spreading through the use of rhizomes, ajuga will form a dense mat to keep down weed growth, which is one reason why it is so popular as a ground cover.
+Spreading through the use of rhizomes, bugleweed plants form a dense mat to keep down weed growth, which is one reason why it's so popular as a ground cover.
 In fact, another common name for the plant is "carpet bugle."
-Ajuga plants can also be used for erosion control.
+Ajuga can also be used for erosion control.
 Deer seem not to like the plants, making these spreading dynamos deer-resistant ground covers.
-They are also rabbit-proof flowers.
+They're also rabbit-proof flowers.

 Bugleweed is so tough that it can even grow under black walnut trees (Juglans nigra).
-These are the trees that produce juglone (a chemical that discourages the growth of potential plant competitors), and many plants will not grow under black walnut trees for this reason.
+These are the trees that produce juglone (a chemical that discourages the growth of potential plant competitors), and many plants won't grow under black walnut trees for this reason.

-Like yarrow, a traditional use for ajuga plant was a medicinal, herbal use that was of paramount importance on the battlefield: Both herbs were used to treat wounds.
+Like yarrow (Achillea millefolium), a traditional use for ajuga plant was a medicinal use of great importance on the battlefield: Both herbs were used to treat wounds.

-Ajuga is an invasive plant in North America.
+Ajuga reptans is an invasive plant in North America.
 In fact, it has naturalized in some parts of the continent.
-If you have gardened for a while, the invasive nature of the plant will not surprise you.
+If you have gardened for a while, the invasive nature of the plant won't surprise you.
 Two facts about it should serve as red flags:

-- It is a mint-family member (this plant family is notoriously aggressive).
+- It's a mint-family member (this plant family is notoriously aggressive).

-- And its species name is reptans.
-Assume the worst when you see that word in a plant name, as if you were being warned: "It creeps, it crawls, it conquers."
+- Its species name is reptans.
+Assume the worst when you see that word in a scientific name, as if you were being warned: "It creeps, it crawls, it conquers."
 A similar species name that indicates the same kind of growth habit is repens, as in Ranunculus repens, the creeping buttercup.

-The species names, reptans and repens, do not always signify that the plant in question has an invasive nature (that will depend on the particular plant, on your geographical location, and on the growing conditions), but these names should raise doubt in your mind if your preference is for well-behaved plants.
+The species names, reptans and repens, don't always signify that the plant in question has an invasive nature (that depends on the particular plant, on your geographical location, and on the growing conditions), but these names should raise doubt in your mind if your preference is for well-behaved plants.

 Two other species of bugleweed do exist, in addition to reptans.
-However, neither are low-growing enough to to serve as substitutes for reptans as flowering ground covers.
-The Geneva kind (A. genevensis) grows up to 14 inches tall, the upright type (A. pyramidalis) to 10 inches tall.
+Neither are low-growing enough to to serve as substitutes for reptans as flowering ground covers.
+The Geneva kind (A. genevensis) grows up to 14 inches tall, and another upright type, A. pyramidalis, to 10 inches tall.
 That's too bad, because neither of these species spreads via rhizomes, meaning they have far less chance of becoming invasive.
 Cultivars and varieties with pink flowers include: